Smoking ban: Ireland

-The Republic of Ireland was the first country to introduce fully smoke-free workplaces (March 2004).
-The Irish workplace smoke-free law was introduced with the intention of protecting workers from secondhand smoke and to discourage smoking in a nation with a high percentage of smokers.
+The Republic of Ireland was the first country to introduce fully smoke-free workplaces (29 March 2004, after it was delayed from 1 January 2004).
+The Irish workplace smoke-free law was introduced to protect workers from secondhand smoke and to discourage smoking in a nation with a high percentage of smokers.
 In Ireland, the main opposition to the ban came from publicans.
 Many pubs introduced "outdoor" arrangements (generally heated areas with shelters).
 It was speculated by opponents that the smoke-free workplaces law would increase the amount of drinking and smoking in the home, but recent studies showed this was not the case.

 Ireland's Office of Tobacco Control website indicates that "an evaluation of the official hospitality sector data shows there has been no adverse economic effect from the introduction of this measure (the March 2004 national smoking ban in bars, restaurants, etc), despite claims that the smoke-free law was a significant contributing factor to the closure of hundreds of small rural pubs, with almost 440 fewer licences renewed in 2006 than in 2005."